amirunpri2018/tb-suscept/paper/README.md

 rendered to PDF (tb-suscept.pdf) using pdflatex.
-For submission it was further split into a main PDF file (blischak-et-al.pdf), supplement PDF file (blischak-et-al-supplement.pdf), and main tex file (blischak-et-al.tex) using split-pdf.py and subset-main-tex.py.
+For submission it was further split into a main PDF file (blischak-et-al.pdf), supplement PDF file (blischak-et-al-supplement.pdf), and main tex file (blischak-et-al.tex) using split-pdf.py and various other hacks.

 ## Build